licarpen/computer_vision/README.md

 * Classification: Determines the class that an image or object in an image belong to.
 Yes/no used to determined highest probability class.
 * Detection: Determines objects within image, typically with bounding boxes and classification.
 User typically has ability to set confidence threshold for bounding boxes.
-* Segmentation: classification by section - semantic (all instances of a lcass are considered one) and instance (separate instances of a class as separate objects)
+* Segmentation: classification by section - semantic (all instances of a class are considered one) and instance (separate instances of a class as separate objects)

 ## Steps for SSD for Vechicles